klaveflo/airport-mowing-detection/README.md

 The report can be found in the `docs` folder as Quarto document, rendered PDF or HTML-file.
 All relevant code is located in the `code` folder.

+The ground-truth data used in this project for model training and evaluation is not provided, since it is confidential.
+The Sentinel-2 satellite data is openly available at the [Copernicus Browser](https://browser.dataspace.copernicus.eu/), additional geodata used for data cleaning can be found on the [Geoportal of the Canton of Zurich](https://geo.zh.ch/).

-The data used for this project is not provided, since some of it is confidential.
-Nevertheless, the workflow is fully resuable with own data and can easily be adjusted for new projects thanks to the usage of modular functions and parameter definitions at the start of each notebook.
+The workflow is fully resuable with own data and can easily be adjusted for new projects thanks to the usage of modular functions and parameter definitions at the start of each notebook.

 ## Usage
 To reuse this workflow, just clone the repository and create an environment with the requirements `requirements.yml`: